I Remember a Childhood Friend

 I Remember a Childhood friend

-Only twenty one when her Life reached the end
+Only twenty One when her Life reached the end

-Not ones for following the rules
+Not Ones for Following the rules

 We were often skidging school

-Until I Found my Self suspended
+Until I found my Self

 And my friend did